samlyme/husk/README.md

 markdown -> html, written in haskell

+## idea history
+I wanted to keep everythin clean, so at first, I created separate types for strings that have been escaped to HTML, and actual HTML structures.
+However, as I developed the library, I releazed that an escaped string and an HTML structure were functionally identical.
+However, it is still useful to keep a type "EscapedString" because it gives a hint as to the uses.
+Although functionally equivalent, you would not want to pass in an actual html structure into a code block (usually).

 ## devlog
 - early dev, decided on supporting "basic sytanx" in markdown
   - code blocks should be fenced